songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 Before running the model, we should check the independence of each variables.
 There are several available methods, such as correlation test, VIF and PCA analyses.
 Here, we use the common method of correlation test.

 The R function for correlation test is `cor.test`, which is a test for two factors.
-Function `cor` can run the correlation with more than two factors, but no p-values in the result.
-So, I wrote a function to run the test with p-value in the result, named `cor.sig`.
+Function `cor` can run the correlation with more than two factors, but no p-values showed in the result.
+So, I wrote a simple function to run the test with p-value in the result, named `cor.sig`.

 {% highlight r %}
 cor.sig = function(test) {